Tuhin-SnapD/Online-Banking-App/README.md

 # Online Banking App

-Online Banking App is the revamped version of Web Self Service App.
+Online Banking App is developed by me and 3 of my friends inspired by existing models.
 The app leverages standard web technologies and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Getting Started